 Currently: Board Certified Emergency Physician in Texas and CEO of URCaringDocs.com

-Major Programs at Montclair State that emphasize the natural and behavioral sciences include:
+Major Programs at Montclair that emphasize the natural and behavioral sciences include:

 By participating in specialized courses and activities focused on your personal goals, you will be part of a thriving student community with common interests.
-Montclair State alumni who are currently working in medical careers are also a valuable resource for information about what’s ahead.
+Montclair alumni who are currently working in medical careers are also a valuable resources for information about what’s ahead.

-Currently: Preventive medicine physician and Assistant Professor of Family Population and Preventive Medicine at the Stony Brook School of Medicine
+Currently: Preventative medicine physician and Assistant Professor of Family Population and Preventive Medicine at the Stony Brook School of Medicine

 There are many clubs and organizations throughout campus that encompass various facets of interest for those interested in medical fields including:

-– Dr. Claudio Fernandez DO, FACOI, MS, BS ’04 MS ’06 Biology from Montclair State
+Dr. Claudio Fernandez DO, FACOI, MS, BS ’04 MS ’06 Biology from Montclair